King's Hardship Fund 2020-21

-The King's Hardship Fund is now open for applications.
+The King's Hardship Fund is now open for applications for 2020-21.

 If you are experiencing problems with your funding or are worried that you will not have enough money to cover all your costs Advice & Guidance in Student Services can assist you by checking that you have received all the funding and benefits that you are entitled to.
 They can also review your budget with you to ensure that you have accounted for everything and considered all potential sources of funding, possible expenditure and how to access student discounts and exemptions.